flinksey/100-Days-of-Code/log.md

 ### Day 6: August 22, 2020

 **Today's Progress**: Figured out how to generate the grid from the list of its contents.
 The grid looks alright with M,N,K = 10 at maximum.
-For now, this is alright.

 **Thoughts**: At a later point, I'll see if I can make the grid look alright with greater values for M,N,K, although I don't know that anyone would want to play the game with greater values considering how basic the formatting is.
 I wonder if I can add colour and style it too.
 AND make it more interactive so the User need not enter the coordinates individually -- they just need to click on the cell.
 Style isn't the priority right now, but that would be really cool.